prtkgpt/questdb.io/docs/reference/sql/create-table.md

 ```

 :::note

-notice the `where false` condition.
+Notice the `where false` condition.

 :::

 ```questdb-sql title="Clone an existing wide table and change type of cherry-picked columns"